TheIoTLearningInitiative/InternetOfThingsSensors/HANDSON.md

 f0: e0 20 ff ff ff 00 ff 00 ff e2 e4 e8 e0 XX XX XX    ? .......????XXX

 ```
-See?, 0x04, 0x03, 0x02 no have 0xFF as their values, try setting the color to only **Green **
+See?, 0x04, 0x03, 0x02 no have 0xFF as their values, try setting the color toonly **Green **

 **Answer**: you don't need to re initiate th RGB controller, just set the RGB registers to the correct values, to set the color to Green, we need R=0, G=255, B=0. so we only need to do: